Peter Abrahams: Move to London (1939) and Jamaica (1956)

 In 1939, Abrahams left South Africa, and worked first as a sailor, and then settled in London, where he was a journalist.
+While working in London, Abrahams lived with his wife Daphne in Loughton, whilst meeting several important black leaders and writers.

 Hoping to make his way as a writer, he faced considerable challenges as a South African, as Carol Polsgrove has shown in her history, Ending British Rule: Writers in a Common Cause (2009).
 Despite a manuscript reader's recommendation against publication, in 1942 Allen & Unwin brought out his Dark Testament, made up mostly of pieces he had carried with him from South Africa.
 Publisher Dorothy Crisp published his novels Song of the City (1945) and Mine Boy (1946).
 According to Nigerian scholar Kolawole Ogungbesan, Mine Boy became "the first African novel written in English to attract international attention."
 More books followed with publication in Britain and the United States: two novels —The Path of Thunder (1948) and Wild Conquest (1950); a journalistic account of a return journey to Africa, Return to Goli (1953); and a memoir, Tell Freedom (1954).

-While working in London, Abrahams lived with his wife Daphne in Loughton.
-He met several important black leaders and writers, including George Padmore, a leading figure in the Pan-African community there, Kwame Nkrumah of the Gold Coast and Jomo Kenyatta of Kenya, both later heads of state of their respective nations.
-Abrahams is commemorated by a blue plaque on his former council house in Jessel Drive in Loughton installed in 2020.
+In 1945, Abrahams helped to organised the fifth Pan-African Congress which took place in Manchester and is today regarded as a turning point within the independence struggle.
+In attendance at the event were names like Kwame Nkrumah, Hastings Banda, Jomo Kenyatta and W. E. B. Du Bois.

 In 1956, Abrahams published a roman à clef about the political community of which he had been a part in London: A Wreath for Udomo.
 His main character, Michael Udomo, who returns from London to his African country to preside over its transformation into an independent, industrial nation, appeared to be modelled chiefly on Nkrumah with a hint of Kenyatta.
 Other identifiable fictionalized figures included George Padmore.
 The novel concluded with Udomo's murder.
 Published the year before Nkrumah took the reins of independent Ghana, A Wreath for Udomo was not an optimistic forecast of Africa's future.

+Abrahams is commemorated by a blue plaque on his former council house in Jessel Drive in Loughton, London installed in 2020.

 In 1956, Abrahams settled in Jamaica, where he continued novels and memoirs, also working as a journalist and radio commentator.
 In 1994 he was awarded the Musgrave Gold Medal for his writing and journalism by the Institute of Jamaica.